-CC has been indicated as a more sensitive indicator of fat free mass loss in elderly.22 Tsai et al.23 evaluated 497 elderly from Taiwan through different methods.
+CC has been indicated as a more sensitive indicator of fat free mass loss in the elderly.
+22 Tsai et al. 23 evaluated 497 elderly from Taiwan through different methods.
 Two of these methods were the original MNA and its simplified version, in which BMI was replaced by CC to verify if this measurement could be an acceptable alternative for those who do not know their current weight.
 In this study, 18.5% of the subjects aged 65 years or older did not know their current weight or if there had been any change in previous months.
-The authors verified that the use of the simplified MNA (with CC) allowed the identification of 93% of elderly under nutritional risk, while in the original version, only 68.6% were classified as such.
+The authors found that the use of the simplified MNA (with CC) allowed the identification of 93% of the elderly under nutritional risk, while in the original version, only 68.6% were classified as such.
 Therefore, it was suggested that CC may be an alternative method to replace BMI in MNA.

-There was no significant difference in classification of nutritional status by CC between the genders (Table 1).
-Lower percentages of inadequate nutritional status (49.90% for the women and 15.79% for the men) were showed by this method compared to BC.
+There was no significant difference in the classification of nutritional status by CC between sexes (Table 1).
+This method showed lower percentages of inadequate nutritional status (49.90% for females and 15.79% for males) when compared to BC.

 According to the total lymphocyte count (TLC), 62.5 % of the elderly showed inadequate nutritional status.
-This value was higher than the one observed (26.8%) in another study which involved the participation of 46 non-hospitalized elderly, assisted by a municipal program for elderly care.24 This result is likely due to the fact that our participants were hospitalized elderly, favoring an inadequate nutritional status (malnutrition).
-However, Kuzuya et al.7 observed that TLC was not an appropriate indicator to assess malnutrition in elderly, since this variable was not correlated with anthropometric measurements, biochemical markers or MNA.
+This value was higher than the one found (26.8%) in another study which involved the participation of 46 non-hospitalized elderly, assisted by a municipal program for elderly care.
+24 This result is likely to be due to the fact that the participants in the present study were hospitalized elderly, thus favoring inadequate nutritional status (malnutrition).
+However, Kuzuya et al.7 found that TLC was not an appropriate indicator to assess malnutrition in the elderly, as this variable was not correlated with anthropometric measurements, biochemical markers or MNA.
 However, it must be noted that the participants of this study presented co-morbidities that could have affected the result.

-The TLC has been considered a useful indicator for nutritional status assessment.
-Its values are progressively reduced as the nutritional status worsens, correlating with morbi-mortality in hospitalized patients.25 However, despite being an easily achieved indicator of nutritional status, there are still few evidences that its low concentrations reflect malnutrition in elderly.
+TLC has been considered a useful indicator for nutritional status assessment.
+Its values are progressively reduced as the nutritional status worsens, correlating with morbi-mortality in hospitalized patients.25 However, although it is an easily achieved indicator of nutritional status, there is still little evidence that its low concentrations reflect malnutrition in the elderly.

-Erythrogram components evaluated in this study indicated that 47.5% of the elderly were considered inadequate nutritional status by their hematocrit, and 62.5% by hemoglobin values showed.
-Similar result was observed in a study involving hospitalized elderly with decompensate heart failure, also using hemoglobin value26 as an assessment parameter.
-However, lower values, 30.4% for hematocrit and 32.6% for hemoglobin, were observed in another study,24 which can be explained by the fact that these patients participated in a municipal program for elderly care and received ambulatory assistance and home care.
+The erythrogram components evaluated in this study indicated that 47.5% of the elderly were considered to have inadequate nutritional status by their hematocrit values, and 62.5% by their hemoglobin values.
+A similar result was found in a study involving hospitalized elderly with decompensated heart failure, also using hemoglobin values26 as an assessment parameter.
+However, lower values, 30.4% for hematocrit and 32.6% for hemoglobin, were found in another study,24 which can be explained by the fact that these patients participated in a municipal program for elderly care and received ambulatory assistance and home care.

-The interpretation of these variables requires attention, and although they are able to identify nutrition problems in early stages, the values obtained for these biochemical tests may be influenced by the presence of diseases, stress and use of drugs, which are conditions usually observed in hospitalized elderly.4 The result observed showed a worse nutritional and immunological status in elderly women and subclinical deficiencies in this group.
-However, it must be emphasized that the interpretation of the biochemical tests should be done in association with the anthropometric and clinical data of patients.
-This form of assessment provides a more accurate diagnosis and permits to perform of early nutrition interventions to prevent energy-protein malnutrition.
+The interpretation of these variables requires attention, and although they are able to identify nutrition problems in early stages, the values found for these biochemical tests may be influenced by the presence of diseases, stress and use of drugs, which are conditions usually observed in hospitalized elderly.4 The findings showed a worse nutritional and immunological status in elderly women and subclinical deficiencies in this group.
+However, it must be emphasized that the biochemical tests should be interpreted in association with patients' anthropometric and clinical data.
+This form of assessment provides a more accurate diagnosis and enables early nutrition interventions to prevent energy-protein malnutrition.